grambank/grambank/.github/ISSUE_TEMPLATE/suggestion-for-change--language-coding.md

 assignees: ''

 ---
+*Are you submitting a comment in regards to more than 10 data-points?
+If so, please complete this form and attach a spreadsheet with columns for feature ID number, language name/glottocode and a comment field*

 *Have you read the Grambank wiki article for the features that you want to suggest a change for?
 If not, please visit https://github.com/grambank/grambank/wiki.*

 *What language or dialect would you like to suggest a change in coding for?
-Please give the Name and/or glottocode.*
+Please give the Name and/or glottocode.
+(If more than 10 data-points, please just refer to the spreadsheet.)*

-*What features do you want to suggest a change for?*
+*What features do you want to suggest a change for?
+(If more than 10 data-points, please just refer to the spreadsheet.)*

 *What is the reason behind this change?*